armory/documentation/_spinnaker/terraform_integration.md

     Keep the following in mind when adding profiles:

-      * You can add multiple profiles under the `profile` section.
+      * You can add multiple profiles under the `profiles` section.
       * Do not commit plain text secrets to `terraformer-local.yml`.
 Instead, use a secret store: [Vault](/spinnaker-install-admin-guides/secrets-vault), an [encrypted S3 bucket](/spinnaker-install-admin-guides/secrets-s3), or an [encrypted GCS bucket](/spinnaker-install-admin-guides/secrets-gcs).
       * Only one option parameter at a time is supported.
 This means that you can use a private key file (`sshPrivateKeyFilePath`) or the key (`sshPrivateKey`) as the option.
 To use the key file path, use `sshPrivateKeyFilePath` for the option and provide the path to the key file.
 The path can also be encrypted using a secret store such as Vault.
 The following `option` example uses `sshPrivateKeyFilePath`: